 Section 112201.
 Requiring Marketplace Verification of Eligibility for Health Plan.
 This section prohibits advance premium tax credits (APTCs) and cost-sharing reductions (CSRs) until the Marketplace affirmatively verifies enrollment and re-enrollment eligibility.
 This will require Marketplaces to collect and verify data they have already collected and, in many cases, already verified in previous years related to income, residency, immigration status, and other eligibility factors.
-Marketplaces would need to complete these verifications before enrolling a person or applying tax credits.
-The section establishes pre-enrollment verification programs beginning for plan year 2028, and disqualifies tax credit payments for Marketplaces that fail to meet these expensive and often duplicative federal verification standards.
+Marketplaces would need to complete these verifications each year before enrolling a person or applying tax credits.
+The section establishes pre-enrollment verification programs beginning for plan year 2028 that will raise costs for states, and disqualifies tax credit payments for Marketplaces that fail to meet these expensive and often duplicative federal verification standards.
 These burdensome, needless paperwork requirements will terminate health insurance for working Americans and their families.

 Section 112202.
 Disallowing Premium Tax Credit in Case of Certain Coverage Enrolled in During Special Enrollment Period.
-This section prohibits premium tax credits from being applied to plans if purchased during a special enrollment period if the special enrollment period is open due to a self-attested household income relating to a certain percentage of the poverty line or a special enrollment period that is not occurring due to an event or change in circumstances specified by the HHS Secretary.
-This provision would be effectuated 90 days after this bill becomes law, if passed.
-In effect, this policy seeks to kick low income people off their current coverage, and stifle enrollment for state-based Marketplaces that use special enrollment periods to meet the unique needs of the people in their states by denying tax credits to people using these enrollment periods.
-It would also have the effect of eliminating a potential coverage option for low income individuals who lose their Medicaid coverage due to other policies in this bill.
+This section prohibits premium tax credits from being applied to plans if they are purchased during a special enrollment period available to low-income working people, and will prohibit any future special enrollment periods for working people based on their income level.
+This provision would be effectuated 90 days after enactment of this Act.
+In effect, this policy seeks to kick low income people off their current coverage and stifle enrollment for state-based Marketplaces that use special enrollment periods to meet the unique needs of the people in their states by denying tax credits to people using these enrollment periods.
+It would also have the effect of eliminating a potential coverage option for low-income individuals who lose their Medicaid coverage due to other policies in this bill.

 Section 112203.
 Eliminating Limitation on Recapture of Advance Payment of Premium Tax Credit.

-This section repeals true-up protection caps that protect individuals by limiting the amount they owe back to the federal government if they receive more premium tax credits than they were actually eligible for based on their final household income for the year.
+This section repeals true-up protection caps that protect individuals by limiting the amount they owe back to the federal government if they receive more premium tax credits than they were actually eligible for based on an unexpected change in their final household income for the year.
 Without these caps, individuals who estimated their income when purchasing health coverage but made more than they expected due to a job change, an unexpected raise or bonus, or in the case of small business owners or self-employed people because they unexpectedly secured a new contract during the year, could face significant, surprising tax liabilities during the tax filing season.

 Section 112204.
-Implementing Artificial Intelligence Tools for Purposes of Reducing and

-Recouping Improper Payments Under Medicare.
+Implementing Artificial Intelligence Tools for Purposes of Reducing and Recouping Improper Payments Under Medicare.
 This section allows the Secretary of HHS to implement artificial intelligence they deem appropriate to identify and reduce improper payments made under Medicare Parts A and B. \$12,500,000 will be transferred from the Federal Hospital Insurance Trust Fund and \$12,500,000 will be transferred from the Federal Supplementary Medical Insurance Trust Fund to CMS to enter contracts with artificial intelligence tool vendors.